BrandonFirmstone/personal-portfolio/README.md

 # Firmstone Freelance

 Firmstone Freelance is a site acting as my portfolio as well as representation for services I can provide.
+While I already have a portfolio site, I believe it needs a complete overhaul.

 ## Table of contents